boazbk/tcs/lec_03_computation.md

 > # {.theorem title="Equivalence of circuits and straightline programs" #circuitprogequivthm}
 For every $F:\{0,1\}^n \rightarrow \{0,1\}^m$ and $S\in \N$, $F$ can be computed by an $S$-line NAND program if and only if $F$ can be computed by an $n$-input $m$-output NAND circuit of $S$ gates.

+The idea behind the proof is simple.
+Just like we did to the XOR program, if we have a NAND program $P$ of $S$ lines, $n$ inputs, and $m$ outputs, we can transform it into a NAND circuit with $n$ inputs and $m$ gates, where each gate corresponds to a line in the program $P$.
+If  line $\ell$ involves the NAND of two variables assigned to in lines $\ell'$ and $\ell''$, then we will have edges to the gate corresponding to $\ell$ from the gates correspnding to $\ell',\ell''$.
+In the other direction, we can transform a NAND circuit $C$ of  $n$ inputs, $m$ outputs and $S$ gates to an $S$-line program by essentially inverting this process.
+For every gate in the program, we will have a line in the program which assigns to a variable the NAND of the variables corresponding to the in-neighbors of this gate.
+If the gate is an output gate labeled with `y_`$\expr{j}$ then the  corresponding line will assign the value to the variable `y_`$\expr{j}$.
+Otherwise we will assign the value to a fresh "workspace" variable.
+We now show the formal proof.

 > # {.proof data-ref="circuitprogequivthm"}
 We start with the "only if" direction.
 That is, we show how to transform a NAND program to a circuit.